TheKikGen/MPC-LiveXplore/README.md

 The main MCU board (originally designed by Radxa) is strictly the same on the 4 products: only the internal USB peripherals are different (controller, sound card).
 The MPC One supposed to be "a new" product is in fact a Live/X rebranded !

-The internal MIDI interface is named and identified as following, depending on the hardware :
+The internal MIDI interfaces are named and identified as following, depending on the hardware :

       USB String name = "MPC X Controller",  USB VID:PID = "09e8:003a"
       USB String name = "MPC Live Controller", USB VID:PID = "09e8:003b"